 So basically I’m saying I can’t run like this and still live honestly.
 Yep, I can still run off somewhere.
 But I’ll be doing just that: running, escaping, quitting.
 I’ll be leeching on someone or society in general somehow.
 Someone is picking up my slack while I figure out my shit.
 Someone’ll be paying for my escapism, and I don’t want to live with that.

 But I can learn to stick with things I’m committed to through those urges to quit.
 And I can see that often powerful impulse to run with a more cautious eye.
-I can figure out if there are things about my life that actively and unnecessarily suck me dry, and make reasonable changes.
+I can figure out if there are things about my life that actively and unnecessarily suck me dry.
+Then I can make reasonable changes.
 I can find medication that works.
 If I need a real break, I’ll have earned it and paid for it.

 Lord knows there are aspects of our affluent society that just ain’t working for our good.
 But my periodic compulsion to simply escape it is largely irresponsible in a number of ways.